Favorite party game for many, Trivial Pursuit combines bad color combinations and confusing usage of color into a nightmare for the colorblind.

 The colorblind have trouble linking the color of the tiles to the categories, this poses two problems:

-First, the colorblind player has to keep asking what category the tiles with for him confusing colors are.
+First, the color blind player often has to keep asking what category the tiles are.
 There is no learnability as the board is composed of too many tiles to remember them all.
-This gets stale very quick.
+This gets frustrating very quick.

 Second, the player might forget what categories he already has in his player piece as the wedges follow the same confusing color scheme.
-As a result this player might land on a category he already has a wedge of.
+As a result, a color blind player might go to a category he already has a wedge of, thinking it’s another category.

-Being a party/family game there are often lots of external influences that meddle in color perception and memory.
+Being a party/family game there are often lots of external influences that can influence color perception and memory.

 Trivial pursuit is usually played at night, often with low or dim light.
 Recognizing and telling apart color gets more difficult when it becomes darker as colors tend to blend together, enhancing the effects of color blindness.